shammy-lp/KSL_React/README.md

 React

-## Installation & SetUp Instructions
+## 4.Installation & SetUp Instructions
 ### Option 1: Run Locally (Optional)
 If you want to run and test the project on your own machine:
   1. Clone the repository